SaxonRah/DevPunk/ReadMe.txt

    7*  | Bloom N Blur Demo - Has Outlined Text - enter toggles text bloom 8*  | Transition - arrowKeys, space, - Move, Jump,
    9*  | Tinting - Tint Sprites - Click on the Slider Bar
-   Q*  | Lighting - click to reveal randomly generated blocks - Space changes color intensity
+   10*  | Lighting - click to reveal randomly generated blocks - Space changes color intensity
    - Every World BUT Tinting has the ablity to click and emit particles from mouse click with gravity

 The goal of DevPunk is to use it as a prototyping tool to test new functionality for systems in other languages.